 - Certain types of medical-level care, like tube feeding or treatment of open bedsores

 - The level of amenities and recreational activities you’d normally find in an assisted living community

 How much does it cost?

-Costs will also depend on the level of care needed, the quality of the home, and its location.
+However, costs will vary depending on the level of care needed, the quality of the home, and most importantly, its location.

 They do accept private payment, money from VA Aid & Attendance, and long-term care insurance.

 Who would enjoy living in a residential care home?